 This course is a study of research, methods, instructional design, materials, and media as they pertain to the physical education program at the K-12 level inclusive.
 Included will be the use of technology for teaching K-12 physical education.
 Additionally, a minimum of 40 hours of field experience is required during this course.
+Students are required to observe 16 hours in grades K-8 and 24 hours in grades 9-12 (observing classes with diversity is expected).
+Prerequisite: admittance into the Teacher Education Program.
+Fall.

-EDU 425- Strategies fo Teaching Grades 7-12
+EDU 425 Strategies fo Teaching Grades 7-12

-This course is a study of research, methods, instructional design, materials, and the use of technology and media as they pertain to the secondary classroom in the major fields of biology, English, business, and history.
+This hybrid course is a study of research, methods, instructional design, materials, and the use of technology and media as they pertain to the secondary classroom in the major fields of biology, English, business, history, and math.
 Each candidate will focus all assignments and presentations in the specific program of study.
 A required component is a 50-hour field experience.
-Prerequisite: admittance into the STEP.
+Prerequisite: admittance into the Teacher Education Program.
 Fall

-EDU 452 - Clinical Practice in Elementary Grades K-6
+EDU 452 Clinical Practice in Elementary Grades K-6